Rey79-coder/zookeepr/README.md

 ## Description:
     This website has access to its own server.
 This project is meant to create the server for a local zoo.
 ## Installation:
-    	Install nodel npm express require.
+    Install nodel npm express, require, JSON.
 ## Usage:
-    it needs to run in the command line
+    It needs to run in the command line.
 ## Licenses:
     Apache,MCT,ISC,GNU GPLv3
 ## Contribution: